With just a few ingredients and simple tips, you can make a shrimp scampi recipe better than you'll have at the restaurant! Ready in 20 minutes.

 Another easy shrimp recipe!

 I think you've heard me say this a bunch of times already, but one of my freezer staples is a bag of wild-caught shrimp.
-Because shrimp thaw fast and cook even more quickly, they're easy to use in last-minute to top a big farro salad or to turn into a meal like a garlic shrimp with bell peppers or even a pan of shrimp and rice.
+Because shrimp thaw fast and cook even more quickly, they're easy to use in last-minute to top a big farro salad.
+Or, I to turn into a meal like garlic shrimp with bell peppers, shrimp and rice, or shrimp and polenta.

 Shrimp scampi is another recipe I love to make because it feels a bit fancy, but there really is no need to pay the high-ticket restaurant price.
 This easy shrimp scampi recipe comes together in 20 minutes and takes a few simple ingredients.
 And if you're a garlic lover, you might even double the sauce so you have plenty to toss this shrimp with your favorite.
 Shrimp scampi with angle hair or spaghetti is great, the garlicy flavor might remind you of spaghetti aglio e olio, but richer given the addition of butter and shrimp.

 But if you don't feel like pasta, then just grab your favorite crusty bread to dunk in the delicious scampi sauce!

 Traditionally, Italian cooks used small, lobster-like crustaceans called scampi, also known as Dublin Bay Prawns or Norway Lobsters, to make this dish.
 Now, it is more commonly made with shrimp--hence the name "shrimp scampi."

 Shrimp scampi is made with a simple sauce of garlic, butter, and white wine.
 For me, I like to use a bit of extra virgin olive oil to support the butter, I find that it gives the dish good flavor and helps reduce the butter intake.